aask1357/hilcodec/README.md

 You can convert your own trained HILCodec to ONNXRuntime using `scripts/HILCodec Onnx.ipynb`.
 You can also convert [Encodec](https://github.com/facebookresearch/encodec) and [AudioDec](https://github.com/facebookresearch/AudioDec) to ONNXRuntime for comparison.
 Download checkpoints from official repositories and use `scripts/Encodec Onnx.ipynb` or `scripts/AudioDec Onnx.ipynb`.
+## PyTorch
+You can also download pytorch checkpoints and tensorboard logs from [google drive](https://drive.google.com/drive/folders/1og7uw_t1oJd7qcg-sjjuJ4Pn7t1TArsW?usp=drive_link).
+Download the .zip files and use `scripts/inference.ipynb`.

 # Evaluating PESQ, STOI and ViSQOL
 Our training code includes objective metrics calculation.
 You can set `pesq` in a config file appropriately.